-Assistant Coach Kyle Venter is entering his first season at Iowa, where he will assist with all aspects of the Hawkeye program.
-Venter brings extensive expertise in defense and goalkeeping and is also charged with helping spearhead the Hawkeye player evaluation and recruiting process.
+Assistant Coach Kyle Venter is entering his second season at Iowa.
+Venter assists with all aspects of the Hawkeye program and also helps spearhead the Hawkeye player evaluation and recruiting process.

 Venter joined the Hawkeyes following his most recent stint as Interim Head Coach at the University of Cincinnati.

-Venter brings a wealth of experience as both a coach and former player.
+Venter came to Iowa with a wealth of experience as both a coach and former player.

 In one season coaching defense as an assistant at Cincinnati, Venter improved the Bearcats’ goals against average from 1.53 (2021) to 1.00 (2022).
 Venter took over the program as Interim Head Coach in the fall of 2022 during the program’s change in leadership.